Get the most of your online learning time by making sure your technology meets the requirements needed for a seamless online classroom experience.

 - Edge: Not Supported

-- Safari: Good (screen sharing in classroom may not work)
+- Safari: Good (screen sharing in classroom will not work)

 - Internet Explorer (IE): Not Supported